Wednesday, I posted about the frustrations that you will encounter in leading a group. Today we are focusing on the rewards.

 - Bigger pool of people to ask for recommendations – for a great restaurant, place to get your shoes repaired, or which phone company has the best deals.

-Build up leadership skills – The more you coordinate activities, the better your organizational skills become.
+Build up leadership skills – The more activities you schedule, the better your organizational skills become.
 People skills definitely improve as well.
 Don’t worry if you don’t have the best set of skills now.
 You will learn as you go.
 The people that are in your group will just appreciate that you are supplying them with opportunities, they won’t care if you do things perfectly.

 Be in control of your life – Instead of sitting idly by wishing that you had more friends or that you were getting more out of life, you will actually be doing something about it.
-Just knowing that you are trying, helps to make you feel more in control of your life.
+Just knowing that you are trying, makes you feel more in control.

 If you have been thinking about starting a group of some kind, I’m always here to help get you started.
 Feel free to contact me with any questions!